adore-school-acct/gr11-law-notes/content/U4 - Civil Law and Disputes/cy-exam-review.md

 - Court awarded Rose compensation for her interest
 - Court could not award her equal division she would have had under prov. legislation
 - Critics argue that this law puts Aboriginal women at a disadvantage bcz. majority of Certificate of Possession holders are men

+**Legal Significance**

+- affirmed federal jurisdiction over reserve lands
+- limits on app. on family property rights on reserve lands
+- shows that Indigenous women can only rely on compensation, not fair share to land
+- highlights legal gap in protecting Indigenous women
+- exposure of systematic gender equality (most Cert. of Possession holders men)

 ## Part C: Communication